chrisdev/chrisdev.github.com/content/setup-your-mac-for-python-development.rst

     mkvirtalenv test-env
     pip install Pillow

-Everything is OK if you get a post install message like similar to the one shown below ::
+Everything is fine if you get a post install message like similar to the one shown below ::

     PIL SETUP SUMMARY